Papipeto/Vers/README.md

 ### Current state
 ![v0.1](http://i.imgur.com/iJ1IdMd.png?1)

+#### V0.21: Let the battle begin!
+* The worm can now shoot (kind of...).
+Only straight shots for now, parabolic ones are incoming.
+* The shot detect when it hits the floor or the limits of the canvas.

 #### V0.2: The worm is now a thing!
 * The worm can move, aim, change direction, jump.
 Yippee-ki-yay!